jeewonkoo/Mario-Maker/README.md

 ### Group Roles

--Each member worked together to contribute to the overall code, but we also split our work based on specializations and specific features:
+Each member worked together to contribute to the overall code, but we also split our work based on specializations and specific features:
 > Rendy focusing more on test cases
 >
 > Nick on json features like saving and loading as well as overall movement of sprites